 1050 Connecticut Avenue, N.W. , Washington, DC 20036-5306 USA

-Stephanie Connor is a senior associate in the Washington D.C. office of Gibson, Dunn & Crutcher, where she practices primarily in the areas of international trade, litigation and corporate compliance.
-Super Lawyers recognized Ms. Connor as a 2016 and 2017 "Rising Star."
+Stephanie Connor is of counsel in the Washington D.C. office of Gibson, Dunn & Crutcher, where she practices primarily in the areas of international trade compliance and white collar investigations.

 Ms. Connor is admitted to practice in Massachusetts and the District of Columbia.

 Georgetown University - 2008 Juris Doctor

 American University - Washington D.C. - 2001 Bachelor of Arts